nathaliejeans/nathaliejeans.github.io/README.md

-# nathaliejeans.github.io
+# Handwritten Digit Recognition Algorithm

-# MACHINE LEARNING
+nathaliejeans.github.io

-Handwritten Digit Recognition Algorithm
+With a validation loss of roughly 0.1 and accuracy of >0.99